 To learn Store Closing follow the steps below:

-Go to Store Closing screen by selecting Sale>End of Day from the main menu.
+Go to the Store Closing screen by selecting Sale>End of Day from the main menu.

 The screen will show total inflows, outflows and System Cash (difference between inflows and outflows)